Alright, first things first. What the heck is a EuroBonus card?

 Well, earning EuroBonus points when you travel with a loyalty programme is all good – but it might take you a while to earn that next trip if you're not always on the go.

-The SAS EuroBonus American Express Cards - Classic, Premium, and Elite - are charge cards that enable you to earn points much faster, thus opening the door to much more travel.
+The SAS EuroBonus American Express Credit Cards - Classic, Premium, and Elite - are credit cards that enable you to earn points much faster, thus opening the door to much more travel.
 With the SAS EuroBonus American Express Cards you earn EuroBonus Extra points on everything you buy, not just when you travel!

 But there are other cards that let you earn EuroBonus points, why Amex?